-I draw on a rich background of relational and skills-focused techniques to offer a therapeutic process that best fits your personal goals and needs.
-Previously, I have worked with clients using a range of modalities including comprehensive dialectical behaviour therapy, cognitive and behavioural therapy, acceptance and commitment therapy, attachment based therapy, psychodynamic informed therapy, and family therapy.
+I draw on a rich background of relational and skills-focused techniques to offer a therapeutic process that best fits your personal needs.
+I have worked with clients using a range of modalities including comprehensive dialectical behaviour therapy, cognitive and behavioural therapy, acceptance and commitment therapy, attachment based therapy, psychodynamic informed therapy, and family therapy.
 When helpful, I am able to draw on more specialized techniques such as trauma-informed therapy, play therapy, parent and teacher consultation, collaborative problem-solving, and family therapy.
-My past clients have experienced a wide-range of range of presenting concerns, including but not limited to mood disorders (e.g., depression, anxiety), distorted/dysfunctional thought patterns, self-harming behaviours and suicidal ideation, trauma, interpersonal/relational and family conflict, disordered eating, concerns with self-image and self-esteem, as well as neurodevelopmental and learning disabilities.
-I have also worked extensively with families to address sensitive topics such as marital conflict, co-parenting within blended families, as well as oppositionality and aggression in children.
+My past clients have experienced a wide-range of presenting concerns, including but not limited to mood disorders (e.g., depression, anxiety), distorted/dysfunctional thought patterns, self-harming behaviours and suicidal ideation, trauma, interpersonal/relational and family conflict, disordered eating, concerns with self-image and self-esteem, as well as neurodevelopmental and learning disabilities.
+I have also worked with families to address sensitive topics such as marital conflict, co-parenting within blended families, as well as oppositionality and aggression in children.
 My specific populations of interest include individuals on the autism spectrum, and those who struggle with anxiety (E.g., social anxiety, phobias, selective mutism, etc.).
 It has been a privilege to offer gender affirming and culturally informed care as part of my practice.

-In our first meeting, I invite you to share your primary concerns as I piece together your personal story through a scientific-based assessment.
+In our first meeting, I invite you to share your primary concerns as we piece together your personal story through a scientific-based assessment.
 Together we will begin using this information to develop your therapeutic goals and an individualized, evidence-based treatment plan.
 In subsequent sessions, we will work towards understanding the origin of these issues, how your difficulties affect your current day to day relationships and functioning, and what factors are helpful or hindering towards alleviating distress and making desired changes.
 Where helpful, joint sessions with family members or partners may also be considered to strengthen your support network outside of therapy.